 Beginner Facebook Advertiser Webinar

-I structured this webinar with the understanding that my audience had minimal experience with Facebook ads.
+I structured this webinar with the understanding that my This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More had minimal experience with Facebook ads.
 They may have boosted posts, but they have done little else.

 This nearly 90-minute webinar covers the following topics…